QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

 ..    # @show simulateprocess(0.0, d=Normal(0.2, 2.0)); #add example of something without pdf

-The ``Sampleable{Univariate,Continuous}`` and, especially, the ``Sampleable{Multivariate,Continuous}`` abstract types are useful generic interfaces for monte-carlo and Bayesian methods, in particular, where you can often draw from a distribution, but can do little else
+The ``Sampleable{Univariate,Continuous}`` and, especially, the ``Sampleable{Multivariate,Continuous}`` abstract types are useful generic interfaces for Monte-Carlo and Bayesian methods

-Moving down the tree, the ``Distributions{Univariate, Continuous}`` abstract type has certain functions we would expect to operate with it
+Moving down the tree, the ``Distributions{Univariate, Continuous}`` abstract type has other functions we can use for generic algorithms operating on distributions

-These match the mathematics, such as ``pdf, cdf, quantile, support, minimum, maximum`` and a few others
+These match the mathematics, such as ``pdf, cdf, quantile, support, minimum, maximum``, etc.

 .. code-block:: julia